 Looking for an alternative to Google Voice?
-Maybe you’re sick of text messages living in separate inboxes and not having a toll-free business number, and you need an affordable option for both.
-The problem is: Google Voice doesn’t always deliver everything a modern business needs.
-These days, more customers are switching to affordable paid options to manage their business phone systems.
+Maybe you’re sick of text messages living in separate inboxes and not having a toll-free business number and you need an affordable option for both.
+Let’s face it: Google Voice is like that friend who promises the world but shows up late and derails your plans.
+More and more customers are switching to a business phone system that actually gets the job done — without breaking the bank.

 The 8 best Google Voice alternatives

-While there are some advantages to using Google Voice for your business, there are better business phone solutions that:
+While there are some advantages to using Google Voice for your business, there are better business phone solutions that save time, integrate with tools you already use, and let your team collaborate.

 Here’s a quick breakdown of the top Google Voice alternatives: